spectrocloud/librarium/docs/docs-content/profiles/app-profiles/app-profiles.md

 ---

-App Profiles are templates you create with pre-configured services that are required for Palette [Virtual Cluster](../../devx/palette-virtual-clusters/palette-virtual-clusters.md) deployment.
-App Profiles provide a way to drive consistency across virtual clusters deployed in the Palette Dev Engine (PDE) environment.
+App profiles are templates you create with pre-configured services that are required for Palette [Virtual Cluster](../../devx/palette-virtual-clusters/palette-virtual-clusters.md) deployment.
+App profiles provide a way to drive consistency across virtual clusters deployed in the Palette Dev Engine (PDE) environment.
 For more information about PDE, check out the [Palette Dev Engine](../../devx/devx.md) documentation.

-You create App Profiles to meet specific types of workloads on your Palette virtual clusters.
+You create app profiles to meet specific types of workloads on your Palette virtual clusters.
 You can use containers, Helm Charts, custom manifest, and other out-of-the-box services such as databases, message queue systems, and object storage.
 Check out the Palette Dev Engine [Services](../../devx/app-profile/services/services.md) documentation to learn more about the available services.

 You can also review all the Palette Dev Engine services that offer an out-of-the-box experience by reviewing the [Service Listings](/devx/app-profile/services).